A Spatiotemporal Gamma Shot Noise Cox Process: Illustration

 Analysing the model performances is crucial in incorporating uncertainty in the prediction, for example, through model combination techniques.
-We studied the fitting of the time-varying scale model at a global scale by estimating the in-sample Mean Square Error and Mean Absolute Error when fitting $N_t$ with the intensity posterior mean $\E(\Lambda_t(\Y) \mid \by_{1:T})$.
+We studied the fitting of the time-varying scale model at a global scale by estimating the in-sample mean squared error (MSE) and mean absolute error (MAE) when fitting $N_t$ with the intensity posterior mean $\E(\Lambda_t(\Y) \mid \by_{1:T})$.
 Panel (b) of Table~\ref{tab:parest} shows the model relative errors normalised across models to the unit interval.
 There is evidence of better fitting abilities of models with time-varying scale $c_t$ across different specifications of $\kappa_t$.
-The reduction in the MSE is 66.65\% and 16.42\% for the harmonic and dummy specification, respectively.
-Regarding the out-of-sample analysis, Table~\ref{tab:parest} shows that the constant scale model with dry and wet season dummy specifications generally overperforms the other specifications, especially at horizons 1 and 3.
+Regarding the out-of-sample analysis, Table~\ref{tab:parest} shows that the constant scale model with dry and wet season dummy generally overperforms the other specifications, especially at horizons 1 and 3.
 However, at larger horizons (e.g. $h=6$), the differences in the model performances reduce significantly.

 For illustrative purposes, we report in Fig.~\ref{fig:Lambda_mean} the estimated expected fire intensity $\Lambda_t(y)$ (shaded areas) in four months of 2020 wet (June and July) and dry (August and September) seasons for the harmonic-component specification of $\kappa_t$ assuming alternatively constant scale $c_t=c$ (left) and time-varying scale (right).
 Similar figures for all the other models are reported in the Supplement.
 The time-varying scale model seems to better fit the spatial variability compared to the constant scale model and, in some regions, better captures the fire dynamics (e.g., between 50$^\circ$W and 40$^\circ$W).